 The market for energy recovery devices and pumps for water treatment plants is competitive and evolving.
 We expect competition to persist and intensify as the desalination and industrial wastewater markets continue to grow.
 Competitors have introduced new products in 2022, including new products from Flowserve and Danfoss that directly compete with our flagship energy recovery products.
 In addition, we expect new competitors to enter the market and existing competitors to introduce improvements to their existing products and additional new products that are directly competitive to our solutions.
 These new and improved products may be superior to our products and/or could be offered at prices that are considerably less than the cost of our products.
-The performance and pricing pressure of such new products could cause us to adjust the prices of certain products to stay competitive, or we may not be able to continue to win large contracts, which could adversely affect our market share, competitive position and margins.
+The performance and pricing pressure of such new products could adversely affect our market share, competitive position and margins.
 Some of our current and potential competitors may have significantly greater financial, technical, marketing, and other resources; longer operating histories; or greater name recognition.
 They may also have more extensive products and product lines that would enable them to offer multi-product or packaged solutions as well as competing products at lower prices or with other more favorable terms and conditions.
 As a result, our ability to sustain our market share may be adversely impacted, which would affect our business, product margins, operating results, and financial condition.
-In addition, if one of our competitors were to merge or partner with another company, the change in the competitive landscape could adversely affect our continuing ability to compete effectively.
+In addition, if one of our competitors were to merge or partner with another company, the change in the competitive landscape could adversely affect our continuing ability to competitors.